solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 would obviously be a severe problem in any real program as it allows a malicious attacker to drain an entire rewards pool.

-### 3. Create a `redeem_rewards_secure` instruction
+### 3. Create a redeem_rewards_secure Instruction Handler

-To prevent this from happening we're going to create a new instruction that closes the lottery account seucrely using the Anchor `close` constraint.
+To prevent this from happening we're going to create a new instruction handler that closes the lottery account seucrely using the Anchor `close` constraint.
 Feel free to try this out on your own if you'd like.

 The new account validation struct called `RedeemWinningsSecure` should look like
 this: